Internal invocation helper to apply global backpressure gating + retry + normalization

 Search user task variables

 Search for user task variables based on given criteria.
-By default, long variable values in the response are truncated. *
+This endpoint returns all variable

 Search variables

-Search for process and local variables based on given criteria.
 By default, long variable values in the response are truncated. *

-Stop all registered job workers (best-effort).
+Stop all registered job workers (best-effort) and terminate the shared thread pool.

 Suspend Batch operation